 Hi-Q is alive and well in Delaware County and in the states of Alabama, Wisconsin, and Washington.

-Over the course of almost 70 seasons, sponsors have changed, schools have changed, and the format has changed but the founding principles have remained…
+Over the course of over 70 seasons, sponsors have changed, schools have changed, and the format has changed but the founding principles have remained…

 Hi-Q is a “program that stimulates young minds and a constructive contribution to the youth of Delaware County, Pennsylvania.”